dedis/popstellar/docs/messageData.md

 (“/root/lao-channel”), the main channel of the election will be created with the identifier id, i.e. `/root/<lao_id>/<election_id>`.
 The election will be created with the start_time and end_time fields denote the start and end time for the election.

-An election can either be open or secret ballot and the `version` property has to be set to `open-ballot` or `secret-ballot`, respectively.
+An election can either be open or secret ballot and the `version` property has to be set to `OPEN_BALLOT` or `SECRET_BALLOT`, respectively.

 In the future elections may allow write-in or support different voting methods but at the moment, write-in elections are not supported (`write_in` property is always set to false) and only plurality voting is supported.